-In this IRP, all new resources are assumed in this IRP that willto be developed by third_parties that will recover operating and maintenance cost and recover its capital expenditures via periodic payments from PREPA.
+In this IRP, all new resources are assumed to be developed by third-parties that will recover operating and maintenance cost and recover its capital expenditures via periodic payments from PREPA.
 To estimate the payments to recover the capital it is necessary to determine a Capital Cost Recovery (CCR) factor which is a function of the developer's WACC and the capital recovery period that is related with the expected life of the asset.
 These aspects are treated below.